Keto Toad In The Hole

 Notes

-• Wrap it with cling film and leave it on the site for about 30 minutes.
+• Wrap it with plastic wrap and leave it on the side for about 30 minutes.
 The arrowroot will thicken our batter.
 It will expand a little bit as well.
-If you skip this step, you may not get the desired rise, crispiness and fluffiness.
+If you skip this step, you may not get the desired rise, crispness and fluffiness.

-• Make sure the beef dripping is piping hot or the Yorkshire pudding might be very soggy, might not rise and will stick to the bottom of your dish.
+• Make sure the beef fat is piping hot or the Yorkshire pudding might be very soggy, might not rise and will stick to the bottom of your dish.

-• Cook until the Yorkshire pudding is medium brown colour, not golden brown to achieve maximum crispiness, fluffiness and the best taste.
+• Cook until the Yorkshire pudding is medium brown color, not golden brown to achieve maximum crispness, fluffiness and the best taste.

 Did you make this recipe?